lkrych/aos_notes/lectures/8_system_recovery.md

 The changes will already have been committed so there is no need for the synchronous I/O in the typical RVM implementation.
 The only thing we need to do is get rid of the undo log.

 If the transaction is aborted the before image is copied back into the virtual memory segment.
 This will correct the changes to the data segment automatically.

+### Crash Recovery

+For crash recovery, we treat it like an abort.
+We recover the old image from the undo log (it is in the rio file cache), we apply it to the virtual address space that it corresponds to and then we are back in business.

+### Vista Simplicity

+The implementation of Vista is very simple.
+It is so simple because there are no redo logs or truncation calls.
+Check-pointing and recovery code is simplified adn there are not group commit optimizations.